 Strength training can be done with free weights and various resistance machines.
 You can also use bodyweight exercise.
 Some classics are pushups, pull-ups, and leg squats.

-Core strength is a vital part of a balanced fitness program.
 Your stomach, lower back, and pelvis make up your core muscles.
 These muscles support good posture as they connect upper and lower body movements and help support your back.

 The best low impact core movements are those that use the trunk of your body as support.
 These are planks, sit-ups, bridges, or work on a fitness ball.
 These core exercises will train your muscles to support the spine and improve mobility by allowing you to use your upper and lower body muscles more effectively.